Getting a reluctant spouse on board may be difficult, but it is crucial to your success.

 Budgeting With Your Spouse

 Working on the budget is where the rubber meets the road.
 If you don’t have a budget yet, you’ll need to start working on one.
-(If you don’t know where to start with a budget, I’ll be talking about that in a future post) If you have one prepared or you’ve been using a budget for a while, it may be time to revisit and revise.
+Find instructions and spreadsheet templates for a budget in How To Do A Budget.
+If you have one prepared or you’ve been using a budget for a while, it may be time to revisit and revise.

 Usually one partner is a money person or a spreadsheet nerd.
 Most times the other is not.
 The one with the talent and penchant for spreadsheets can prepare the preliminary budget, but BOTH partners need to make the final decisions.
 This will require some give and take.
 Some negotiation over categories and amounts, but in the end you should be able to determine a budget that reflects your goals and your values.

 The flow of money in a household represents the value system under which that household operates.

 One way Stephen and I softened the harshness of talking money was to schedule “Board Meetings”.
 Arrange a time and place where you can be away from the kids and other distractions to talk money.
 We would often have our Board Meetings at our favorite “hole in the wall” Mexican food restaurant.
 If spending money for this is not in the budget, go to the park or someplace that is meaningful to you.

 Being outside of your normal surroundings and away from distractions and things that remind you of stress can sometimes make these conversations easier.
 Have these Board Meetings as often as you need.
 Later on, they will become something you look forward to.